 "Werlin, a deft storyteller and creative world-builder, weaves a twisting strand of faerie magic." -Horn Book

-My new fantasy, Unthinkable, will be out on Sept.
+My new fantasy, Unthinkable, was released on Sept.
 12, 2013.
-It's a companion novel to Impossible and is about Fenella Scarborough.
-Want an ARC?
-See the CONTACT page.
+It's a companion to Impossible and Extraordinary and is about Fenella Scarborough.

 Next, I'm writing a suspense thriller.
 Tentative publication: fall, 2015.

 Dec 4.
 6:00 - 7:30 pm.
 New York City.
 Teen Author Reading Night, Jefferson Market Branch of NYPL, corner of 6th Ave and 10th St. Program:

 May 2-4, 2014.
 New England SCBWI Annual Conference.
 Springfield, MA.
 Teaching a 2-hour writing craft workshop on Sunday.

 Sept 7-13, 2014.
 Highlights Whole Novel Workshop, Honesdale, PA.
 In a beautiful setting, Sarah Aronson and Nancy Werin will challenge you to look at your novel critically and to find openings and opportunities for revision.

 Nancy Werlin grew up in Peabody, Massachusetts, USA.
 She decided to become a writer in the fourth grade when she realized that her beloved novels didn't appear by magic—there were actual, real, living people whose job it was to write books.

 “I will become an author,” quoth she.
 “Like unto my favorite, Charlotte Bronte.”

 (Not having gotten far into Jane Eyre, Nancy believed it was about a little girl in an evil Victorian orphange school, similar to Miss Minchin's in A Little Princess.)